micaelacq/Papago/README.md

 There are other parameters you can change in the paremeter section :
 - lang: language of Papago
-- papagoUrl: URL of the Papago decision tree, directs to the [trees](trees) directory
+- papagoUrl: URL of the Papago decision tree, directs to the [trees](trees) directory.
 - pdfUrl: URL of the PDF directory.
-So you can integrate your own PDFs
+In this way you can integrate your own PDFs.
-- pdfSuffix: Suffix of your PDF files (including "."), e.g. ".pdf"
+- pdfSuffix: Suffix of your PDF files (including "."), e.g. ".pdf".
-- bootstrap3: set to `true` if you ar useing _Bootstrap 3_
+- bootstrap3: set to `true` if you are using _Bootstrap 3_